cirrusidentity/docker-simplesamlphp/README.md

   -e SSP_ADMIN_PASSWORD=secret1 \
   -e SSP_SECRET_SALT=mysalt \
   -e SSP_APACHE_ALIAS=altinstall/ \
-   -p 443:443 cirrusid/simplesamlphp:v2.2.2
+   -p 443:443 cirrusid/simplesamlphp:v2.3.2
 ```

-The new UI does not take you from the root index directly to the front page, so visit the front page
+The new UI does not take you from the root index directly to the admin page, so visit the admin page
-directly: https://localhost/altinstall/module.php/core/frontpage_welcome.php  You should be able to
+directly: https://localhost/altinstall/module.php/admin/  You should be able to
-click the `Configuration` menu, and then `PHP Info` and authenticate as an admin.
+authenticate as an admin (password: secret1 as defined in the run command).

 ### Installing and Enable modules at runtime